EmmaUmeh/HandlingJSON-Docs/JsonHandling.md

         JSON Objects - are enclosed in a curly brackets {}.

-        // let list an objects of laptops and prices.
+        // let list an object of laptops and prices.
         {"name" : "MacBook", "price" "$20,000", "Dell", "price" "$20,000"}

+For more about JSON objects and Array visit here👉: <https://www.programiz.com/javascript/json>

 ### The Advantages/Disadvantages of JSON